salinianbzhgan/JKFLIPFLOP-USING-IF-ELSE/README.md

 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
-*/
+Developed by:SALINI A RegisterNumber:212223220091*/
 ```
 module JK(q, qb,j,k,clock,reset);
     input j,k,clock,reset;